nuffleapp/nuffle-php/README.md

 ## Contributing

 Please read through our [contributing guidelines](CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

+## Versioning

+For transparency into our release cycle and in striving to maintain backward compatibility, Nuffle is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+Sometimes we screw up, but we'll adhere to those rules whenever possible.

+See [the Releases section of our GitHub project](https://github.com/nuffleapp/nuffle-php/releases) for changelogs for each release version of Nuffle.

 ## Support